 As the 3D Cone Beam scan has aided oral surgeons in the diagnosis and planning of dental implants, the X-Guide realizes the full potential of transferring the treatment plan to the procedure.
 Outlining the unique topography of your anatomy allows for truly customized dental implant treatment.
 In some cases, our oral surgeons will be able to treat and perform the procedure with more accuracy on the same day.

-For more information about dental implants and our new technology, contact us at one of our three greater Baltimore locations.
+For more information about dental implants and our new technology, contact us at one of our four greater Baltimore locations.